nhrap-hazus/FAST/README.md

 ![Store input data](Images/Step2.png "Store input data")

 **3. Double-click "FAST.py" If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "FAST.py" again.

-*To review the default assignment of damage functions prior to running FAST, double-click "FAST-Preprocessing.py" and supply your building data.
-Damage function parameters can be edited using the DDF spreadsheets in the "Lookuptables" subfolder.***
+To review the default assignment of damage functions to each building type prior to running FAST, double-click "FAST-Preprocessing.py" and supply your building data.
+To customize the damage functions used by FAST to calculate damages, review these guidelines:

 ![Open FAST](Images/Step3.png "Open FAST")